 Here comes the Kool-Aid Mom!
 She's all sweet smile and tidy clothes, calling cheerful children from the corners of the yard with a bell-like voice and tray of sweating, jewel-toned glasses.

-Then there's the second day of summer vacation.
+Then comes the second day of summer vacation.

 Sibling fights, tracked-in dirt, non-stop television.
 A complete and utter absence of clean towels.
 Your teen snarls from the dark corners of his room, while younger children taunt one another and squabble over the television remote.
 The tooth-gritting "Eh-oh!" from pre-dawn screenings of "Teletubbies" takes the place of an alarm clock.